 How is the administrative hearing conducted?

 The administrative law judge will enforce the Georgia Rules of Evidence, similar to other court proceedings.
 Because the burden is on the officer to establish that the statutory factors were met, the officer testifies first.
 Some jurisdictions allow the officer to have help from the prosecutor’s office, or if the officer is a Georgia State Trooper, an attorney paid by the State of Georgia assists the officer on direct examination.
 The officer is then subject to cross-examination.
 There are times when we may decide to place our clients or other witnesses on the stand for direct examination.
-Our witnesses would then be subject to cross examination from the other side.
-Once the testimony and presentation of the evidence is finished, each side can make a closing argument.
-The administrative law judge will then make a decision typically within 5 business days, and will transmit that decision to the parties and the Georgia Department of Driver Services and post the decision online.
+Our witnesses would then be subject to cross-examination from the other side.
+Once the testimony and presentation of the evidence are finished, each side can make a closing argument.
+The administrative law judge will then make a decision typically within 5 business days and will transmit that decision to the parties and the Georgia Department of Driver Services and post the decision online.
 If there is an error in how the administrative law judge ruled, there is an appellate process available to review the court’s decision.

 What happens if I win the administrative hearing?

 If the administrative law judge finds that one or more of the applicable statutory factors above are not met, then the administrative law judge will issue an order reversing the suspension action, transmit it to the Georgia Department of Driver Services, and then Georgia DDS will delete the administrative license suspension action off your driver’s history (no administrative license suspension).
 This does not mean that the criminal case is being dismissed, but an administrative hearing can be a great tool to gain an advantage in the criminal case.